A Dig Deeper

 As with us humans, so with pots – freckles are a sign of summer.
 Most of the time, freckle formation occurs during the summer when it is hot, and the clay dries faster.
 So, when you see a freckled pot, you know it is a ‘summer baby’ – produced during the hot and sunny season.
 Sometimes it happens the ‘freckles’ come loose and fall off and leave a bit of residue.
 Luckily, this only happens once.
 If you experience loose freckles, we advise you to soak and wash the pots with a soft brush before using – and you will avoid cleaning up ‘fallen freckles’.

-For link in bio 👇🏼
+Link in bio 👇🏼